YunoHost/doc/dns_config.md

  * `111.222.333.444`: [IPv4](http://ip.yunohost.org/).
  * `2001:AABB:CCDD:EEFF:1122:3344:5566:7788`: [IPv6](http://ip6.yunohost.org/).

-DNS lines for subdomains, XMPP and email does not works without a redirection from the domain name to the IP address (one line is enough) because they depends on it.
+DNS lines for subdomains, XMPP and email does not work without a redirection from the domain name to the IP address (one line is enough) because they depend on it.

-<div class="alert alert-info"><b>To begin:</b> lines with "(Minimal)" are the minimal required DNS entries to make works redirection from the domain name to the IP adress, XMPP and email.</div>
+<div class="alert alert-info"><b>To begin:</b> lines with "(Minimal)" are the minimal required DNS entries to make redirection work from the domain name to the IP adress, XMPP and email.</div>

 <div class="alert alert-warning"><b>Warning:</b> <b>@</b> is the default domain name currently defined, some registrar (like OVH) does not accept it, so replace @ by your domain name (domain.tld**.**) with a dot at the end.</div>

 #### Time to live
 All DNS lines above have `1800` value (30 minutes).
 It corresponds to [Time to live (TTL)](https://en.wikipedia.org/wiki/Time_to_live#DNS_records) which represents and indicate time, in seconds, during which the DNS line can be kept in the cache.
-After this time, the information must me considered obsolete and must be update.
+After this time, the information must me considered obsolete and must be updated.